rust-lang/book/src/ch17-05-traits-for-async.md

    |        ^^^^^^ required by this bound in `JoinAll`
 ```

-When we read this error message carefully, it not only tells us that we need to
+This error message tells us not only that we need to pin the values but also why
-pin the values, but also tells us why pinning is required.
-The `trpl::join_all`
+pinning is required.
+The `trpl::join_all` function returns a struct called
-function returns a struct called `JoinAll`.
-That struct is generic over a type
+`JoinAll`.
+That struct is generic over a type `F`, which is constrained to
-`F`, which is constrained to implement the `Future` trait.
-Directly awaiting a
+implement the `Future` trait.
+Directly awaiting a future with `await` pins the
-future with `await` pins the future implicitly.
-That’s why we don’t need to use
+future implicitly.
+That’s why we don’t need to use `pin!` everywhere we want to
-`pin!` everywhere we want to await futures.
+await futures.

 However, we’re not directly awaiting a future here.
 Instead, we construct a new
 future, `JoinAll`, by passing a collection of futures to the `join_all`
 function.
-The signature for `join_all` requires that the type of the items in
+The signature for `join_all` requires that the types of the items in
-the collection all implement the `Future` trait, and `Box<T>` only implements
+the collection all implement the `Future` trait, and `Box<T>` implements
-`Future` if the `T` that it wraps is a future which implements the `Unpin`
+`Future` only if the `T` it wraps is a future that implements the `Unpin` trait.
-trait.

-That’s a lot!
-But we can understand it, if we dive a little further into how the
+That’s a lot to absorb!
+To really understand it, let’s we dive a little further
-`Future` type actually works, in particular around _pinning_.
+into how the `Future` trait actually works, in particular around _pinning_.

-Let’s look again at the definition of `Future`:
+Look again at the definition of the `Future` trait:

 ```rust
 use std::pin::Pin;